google/dawn/docs/origin-trial-changes.md

 ### Fixes
 * Hex floats: issue an error when the magnitude is non-zero, and the exponent would cause overflow. https://crbug.com/tint/1150 https://crbug.com/tint/1166
+* Reject identifiers beginning with an underscore.  https://crbug.com/tint/1179